Your Guide to Waterfalls Near Hendersonville

 Moore Cove Falls:

 Moore Cove Falls is another popular spot, offering an easy 1.4-mile hike that’s perfect for families and kids.
 The trail features a few stairs and gentle inclines, making it a manageable adventure for all ages.
-At the end of the trail, you’ll be rewarded with a beautiful 50-foot waterfall, where you can even stand underneath the cascading water for a truly immersive experience.
+At the end of the trail, you’ll be rewarded with a beautiful 50-foot waterfall.

 -